-''Property of Iron' is the working tile for a musical work started by Martin Day in the late 1990s.
+'Sharp to the Flat' is the working tile for a musical work started by Martin Day in the late 1990s.
 After waiting for an appropriate writing partner to appear and only nudging it along from time to time he started to pick the project up again in 2011.
 There have now been a few collaborations on individual songs and some raiding of his back catalog.
-Currently Martin is writing the rest of the words and melodies (in notepad format) himself.
-The current status is that all major and minor characters have been established and the plot has been constructed.
-Most of the songs have been written lyrically and there many have working 'notepad' chords & melodies.
+Currently the project is lyrically complete and with the first draft of the script written.
+Most of the music exists just in notepad form, but now Martin now has his long awaited collaborator and so work is underway to develop the songs and record demos.
 Now that the lyrics have been copyrighted they can be published here.
-There are maybe a couple of lyrics left to write and then work will begin on the script proper.
-After that, well lets not run before we can walk...

-Meanwhile the widow Amanda Loveless and her young daughter Abi are making a fresh start.
-Amanda has taken a teaching job in a local secondary school and needs a house to rent.
-They move into Sam's house thinking that Sam is living elsewhere.
-But unknowingly to them, Sam is sharing the house with them and has built a false wall across the alcove each side of the fireplace.
-He slips out during the day, when the Amanda and Abi are out, and at night, whilst they sleep.
+Meanwhile the widow Amanda Lovelace and her young daughter Abi are making a fresh start.
+Amanda has taken a teaching job in a local secondary school and needs a place to rent.
+They move into Sam's flat thinking that Sam is living elsewhere.
+But unbeknownst to them, Sam is sharing the house with them.
 Sam's solution leads him into new relationships and rather than simplifying his life, as he had hoped, it all gets complicated.
-From his position behind the wall, he eavesdrops not only on Amanda's life but on her interior interior thoughts and struggles.
+He eavesdrops not only on Amanda's life but on her interior interior thoughts and struggles.
 He is drawn to her and resolves to help her in whatever ways he can.
 But he is also attracted to Amanda and it starts to seem that the feelings might be mutual.

-Amanda has her sister Trudy Flood and close friend and fellow teacher Claire Hart to share life's struggles with whilst Sam routinely meets up his old school friends and confidants Gary Windle and the hen-pecked Andy Sleet.
+Amanda has her feisty sister Trudy Flood and close friend and fellow teacher Claire Hart to share life's struggles with whilst Sam routinely meets up his old school friends and confidants wide-boy Gary Windle and the hen-pecked Andy Sleet.
 Each has their own story to tell.
-Also involve are a variety of other friends, relatives and colleagues.
+Also involved are a variety of other friends, relatives and colleagues.

 As all their stories unfold what is revealed is not only amusing but both heart-warming and disturbing, heart-wrenching and inspiring.

-Without going into the whole plot, this is where the currently written songs feature.
+Without going into the entire plot, this is where the songs feature.

 Scene 2 - In the office.
 The Project team working hard.